 - To Reheat.
 Rewarm short ribs in a Dutch oven on the stovetop over medium-low heat or in the microwave.

 - To Freeze.
 Freeze leftovers in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 What to Serve With Beef Short Ribs

 - Potatoes.
-These Instant Pot Mashed Potatoes and Crockpot Mashed Potatoes are my hands-down favorites and also great for a crowd.
+These Instant Pot Mashed Potatoes and Crockpot Mashed Potatoes are my favorites and also great for a crowd.
 Garlic Mashed Potatoes and Oven Roasted Potatoes would be tasty too!
 (For a similar, potato-free option, try my Mashed Cauliflower.)

 - Polenta.
 Creamy, comforting Parmesan polenta tucks perfectly beneath the rich, meaty short ribs.
 It’s a classic pairing you will often see at restaurants.
 See Creamy Polenta for a recipe.

 - Pasta.
 Wide, flat noodles such as pappardelle are our favorite.
 If possible, see if you can purchase fresh pasta from the refrigerated section of your grocery store.
 It’s worth it!
 I think this Garlic Pasta could also be nice.

 - Bread.
 For mopping up every morsel!
 Try my No Knead Focaccia, Rosemary Olive Oil Bread, or pick up a crusty loaf from a bakery.

 Recommended Tools to Make this Recipe